JeffVandrewJr/patron/README.md

 If you installed BTCPay via LunaNode one-click installer, you can also install LibrePatron with a one-command installer!
 This method will also work on any BTCPay-Docker install so long as the source files are at `/root/btcpayserver-docker/`.

+Before installing, don't forget to point your domain's DNS to your LunaNode's IP address.
+(You perform this step with your domain registrar: GoDaddy, NameCheap, etc.) You must point both the main domain and the `comments` subdomain.
+So if you're hosting LibrePatron at `example.com`, both `example.com` and `comments.example.com` must point to your LunaNode's IP address.

 You would simply SSH into your LunaNode, and then:
 ```bash
 # change to root; do not forget the trailing hyphen